apache/pekko/docs/src/main/paradox/additional/operations.md

 ## Cluster Management

 There are several management tools for the cluster.
-Complete information on running and managing Akka applications can be found in the @exref:[Akka Management](akka-management:) project documentation.
+Complete information on running and managing Pekko applications can be found in the @exref:[Pekko Management](pekko-management:) project documentation.

 <a id="cluster-http"></a>
 ### HTTP

 Information and management of the cluster is available with a HTTP API.
-See documentation of @extref:[Akka Management](akka-management:).
+See documentation of @extref:[Pekko Management](pekko-management:).

 <a id="cluster-jmx"></a>
 ### JMX